mudzingwa/codepath-ios-102-prework/README.md

 Repository for CodePath iOS 102 Prework.

 ##What I Got Done
-[x] User can input name, last name, school name into textfield [x] Screen shows picture of school logo/name
+[.]
+User can input name, last name, school name into textfield [x] Screen shows picture of school logo/name
 [x] User can select the academic year from segmented control [x] Increase the number of pets label using stepper